xiaoxiae/slama.dev/_posts/2022-10-16-masters-in-heidelberg.md

 [^german]: If it's a German master's degree, you'll need a certificate of German proficiency instead.

-Once the admissions are opened (for us this was ~March 2022), the specific list will be at the respective degree's website.
+Once the admissions are opened (~March 2022 for our programmes), the specific list will be at the respective degree's website.
 You might have to do a little bit of digging and translating, though (the study requirements might be in German even if the degree isn't).

-Sending the documents by post is best done by private carriers such as [UPS](https://www.ups.com/us/en/global.page) instead of the post, because they're faster, more liable and will notify you when the documents arrived, in exchange for being a little more costly (~€30 from the Czech Republic).
+Sending the documents by post is best done by private carriers such as [UPS](https://www.ups.com/us/en/global.page) instead of the post, because they're faster, more liable and will notify you when the documents arrived, albeit a little more costly (~€30 from the Czech Republic).

 #### Immatriculation

 Once you have been accepted and have received your letter of admission, you will know what other documents the university requires to finish your enrolment.
-This can vary quite drastically between the degrees, what was required of me was
+This can vary quite drastically between the degrees, what was required for Computer Science was
 - a filled-in **application for immatriculation**[^address],
 - a **university diploma** or a **final transcript** of my home university,
 - a **passport-size photo** (35mm \(\times\) 45mm),
 - **proof of health insurance**[^insurance],
-- **proof of finance** (which is just [this document](/assets/masters-in-heidelberg/proof-of-finance.pdf)) and
+- **proof of finance** ([this document](/assets/masters-in-heidelberg/proof-of-finance.pdf)) and
 - a copy of my **ID** (again, or a VISA for non-EU citizens).

 [^address]: If you don't have a German address, just write something like _Documents will be picked up in person_ in the "Temporary residence in Germany" section and pick them up when you arrive in Heidelberg, else they will send them by post and it could take a **very** long time (much longer than the start of classes).